-- Overhead string lights bring lighting and aesthetic appeal. - Enhanced, textured pavement signifies a pedestrian-focused space. - Public art including murals and street art can create a dynamic appeal. - Dynamic colors of paint on walls and street furniture can create a pocket of vibrancy apart from the regular downtown aesthetic. - Neon signs and dynamic signage to attract nightlife. - Flower and plant boxes underneath windows bring life during the day. - Simple outdoor seating options, such as weatherproof chairs and benches offer places for people to sit or mingle. - Outdoor rugs by shops and restaurants enhance the color and aesthetic. - Fencing and screening around trash and recycling receptacles or utility boxes to make the alleyway feel more intentional and pedestrian-oriented.
+- · Overhead string lights bring lighting and aesthetic appeal. - Enhanced, textured pavement signifies a pedestrian-focused space. - Public art including murals and street art can create a dynamic appeal. - Dynamic colors of paint on walls and street furniture can create a pocket of vibrancy apart from the regular downtown aesthetic. - Neon signs and dynamic signage to attract nightlife. - Flower and plant boxes underneath windows bring life during the day. - Simple outdoor seating options, such as weatherproof chairs and benches offer places for people to sit or mingle. - Outdoor rugs by shops and restaurants enhance the color and aesthetic. - Fencing and screening around trash and recycling receptacles or utility boxes to make the alleyway feel more intentional and pedestrian-oriented.

-While several opportunities exist to create intriguing opportunity to enhance an existing space:
+While several opportunities exist to create intriguing alleyways throughout downtown, one stands out as a prime opportunity to enhance an existing space: